hadigghazi/SmartCampus/README.md

      ```

    **Chat Firebase Setup:**
    - Similarly, create a new project for the Chat App and configure Firebase to manage chat functionalities.
-In this case, Firebase authentication is used because chat
+In this case, Firebase authentication is used because the chat
     feature needs to be accessible even to users who are not authenticated within the system.
    - Copy the Firebase API key into the `.env` file in `SmartCampus-Chat`: